avabellaw/shark-quiz/readme.md

 * I tested that you could still get back to the homepage after switching between "leaderboard" and "instructions".

     ![Switching between "leaderboard" and "instructions"](docs/manual-testing/switching-leaderboard-to-instructions.gif)
+* The addition of a footer, on the homepage and end game screen, made the .game-area look disproportionately sized and uncentered.
+To fix this, I added a transparent border to seperate the game-area from the footer.

 ### Further Testing